-Verana Health is a data curation and analytics partner of the American Academy of Ophthalmology (AAO), the world’s largest association of eye physicians and surgeons, and the American Academy of Neurology (AAN), the world’s largest association of neurologists.
+Verana Health is a data curation and analytics partner of the American Academy of Ophthalmology (AAO), the world’s largest association of eye physicians and surgeons, the American Academy of Neurology (AAN), the world’s largest association of neurologists, and the American Urological Association (AUA), the world’s largest association of urologists.
 US members of each organization can submit patient data to each organization’s quality improvement registry.
 Registries are centralized data repositories that contain physician-reported clinical data regarding patient health status and trends over time.
+Registries and physicians use this information to identify clinical best practices, direct physician education and stimulate research.
 Verana operates as a business associate that assists these registries by improving data quality and de-identifying the data.
 The de-identified data is used to create the Verana Health data platform, which uses only de-identified data to perform research and analytics.

 Patient and Physician Data Privacy

-Ophthalmology and neurology practices are required by law to maintain the privacy of your health information and provide you with a description of their privacy practices.
-By receiving treatment, you’re permitting your practice to use and disclose information about you in ways that are allowed by federal privacy law.
-HIPAA permits the use of patient data for “health care operations,” which includes quality assessment activities to improve patient care and the creation of de-identified data.
+Ophthalmology, neurology, and urology practices are required by law to maintain the privacy of your health information and provide you with a description of their privacy practices.
+By receiving treatment, you’re permitting your practice to use and disclose information about you in ways that are allowed by federal and state privacy laws, including HIPAA.
+These laws permit the use of patient data for “health care operations,” which includes quality assessment activities to improve patient care and the creation of de-identified data.
 Physician information may also be used for these purposes, as authorized by the practices participating in the registries.